 ASU embraces diversity, individualism and the richness of difference that exists in the community.
 Our faculty derives from all walks of life, ranging from scientists covering asymptotic freedom in the theory of strong interaction, to choreographers and artists who experiment with creative techniques for broad social impact.

-Amongst our four Nobel Laureates, Professor Leland Hartwell from the Ira A. Fulton Schools of Engineering, and is a member of the National Academy of Sciences, won the 2001 Nobel Prize in Physiology or Medicine.
+Amongst our five Nobel Laureates, Professor Leland Hartwell from the Ira A. Fulton Schools of Engineering, and is a member of the National Academy of Sciences, won the 2001 Nobel Prize in Physiology or Medicine.
 Professor Hartwell's research explored ways to stop abnormal cells from dividing; leading to treatments around prevention, diagnosis and treatment of cancer.